 Tower of Babel Progression, Gold, and Altar Guide

-A practical Tower of Babel Survivors of Chaos progression guide explaining when to push floors, when to farm, how gold works, what to upgrade first, Altar upgrade costs, Floor 15 farming, and how to recover when you feel stuck.
+A practical Tower of Babel Survivors of Chaos progression guide explaining when to push floors, when to farm, how gold works, what to upgrade first, Altar upgrade costs, Floor 19-21 progression, the Floor 21 final boss, and how to recover when you feel stuck.

 Updated: